How to Perform Rolling Updates on a Hyper-V Host Cluster in VMM

 You can watch the status of the remediation in the Jobs window or the Jobs workspace.

-After the remediation completes successfully, and no reboot is pending for any machine, the compliance status of each node in the host cluster changes to Compliant.
+After the remediation completes successfully, and no reboot is pending for any computer, the compliance status of each node in the host cluster changes to Compliant.